Crohn's anal disease background

 Fissure (Anal Fissure)

-Clinical symptoms
+Clinical Symptoms

-• Severe pain and bleeding during defecation
+• Severe pain and bleeding during bowel movements

-• Conservative treatment is recommended first.
+• Conservative treatment is highly recommended as a first priority.

 Anal Abscess